Broccolito/PilotR/README.md

 ## Overview

-**TidyFlow** is an MCP (Model Context Protocol) server that allows Claude to generate, execute, and manage R scripts within a user-specified directory.
+**PilotR** is an MCP (Model Context Protocol) server that allows Claude to generate, execute, and manage R scripts within a user-specified directory.
 It provides a complete workflow for statistical programming and data analysis through natural language interaction — no manual setup required.

 ## Features